The Residence (film): Production

 The director Yann Gozlan with cast actresses Freya Mavor, Anna Mouglalis and Cécile de France at the 78th Cannes Film Festival.

 The Residence is the sixth feature film by French director Yann Gozlan.
 He wrote the screenplay with Nicolas Bouvet-Levrard and Thomas Kruithof, the former whom he previously collaborated on the thriller Black Box (2021).
 It is inspired by Tatiana de Rosnay's novel Flowers of Darkness (Les Fleurs de l'ombre), published in 2020 and set in the near future.
 The lead role was given to Belgian actress Cécile de France.
 Other roles include Anna Mouglalis, Frédéric Pierrot, Lars Mikkelsen, Freya Mavor and Belgian actor Douglas Grauwels.
 Singer Mylène Farmer was hired to be the voice of the titular AI assistant.

 Filming was scheduled to continue until mid-August 2024.
 A total of 45 days of filming were planned, including 35 in Brussels.
 Manu Dacosse served as the director of photography, while Gozlan's longtime partner, Valentin Féron, was responsible for editing.

 The film was produced by Éric and Nicolas Altmayer of Mandarin & Compagnie with Gaumont.
 It was co-produced by the Belgian companies Panache Production and La Compagnie Cinématographique.
 The film project also received financial support from Walloon government initiatives such as Wallimage and Screen.Brussels.

 Release

-The Residence was selected to be screened out of competition in the Midnight Screenings section at the 78th Cannes Film Festival, where it is set to have its world premiere on 16 May 2025.
+The Residence was selected to be screened out of competition in the Midnight Screenings section at the 78th Cannes Film Festival, where it had its world premiere on 16 May 2025.

-International sales were handled by Gaumont, which is also set to theatrically release the film in France on 17 September 2025.
-Anga Distribution is handling Belgian distribution.
+International sales were handled by Gaumont, which also theatrically released the film in France on 17 September 2025, with Anga Distribution simultaneously releasing the film in Belgium.